jerrychen007/2020Fall_IS597_Final/README.md

 The outputs after running the simulation 10 times and 500 times.

 ![alt text](https://github.com/jerrychen007/2020Fall_IS597_Final/blob/main/Images/pic1.png?raw=true)
-I actually tested this in the real game.
+I tested this in the real game.
 It seems 40 paladins with 192 health can actually defeat about 180 Arbalesters.

 ### Data sources:
 https://en.wikipedia.org/wiki/Age_of_Empires_II </br>